If you are looking for some fun things to do in Mississippi, then you have come to the right place!

 Check Out the Windsor Ruins

-The Windsor Ruins are one of the most unique and fascinating things to do in Mississippi.
+The Windsor Ruins are one of the most unique things to do in Mississippi.
 The ruins are a collection of columns and balustrades that were once part of a plantation.

 Today, you can visit the ruins to experience the eerieness of it.
 This is also a very photogenic place if you like abandoned places.
 This is also one of the best free attractions in Mississippi.